LL.M., University of Michigan

 In 2001, Deane was named by Time Magazine to the “Time 100 List of Innovators” for his creativity and determination in the application of the RICO statute to fight local crime involving child prostitution.

-Dean received a B.A. and J.D. from The University of Georgia and an LL.M. from the University of Michigan.
-He is a Fellow of the American College of Trial Lawyers.
-He is on the board of the Truancy Intervention Project, the High Museum of Art, and the BASICS Program and is an adjunct law professor at Georgia State University.
+Deane received a B.A. and J.D. from the University of Georgia and an LL.M. from the University of Michigan.
+He is a Fellow of the American College of Trial Lawyers and serves as a Regent in the College.
+He is on the board of KIPP Metro Atlanta charter schools and the National Center for Civil and Human Rights.
+Deane is also a member of the Board of Visitors for the Georgia State University School of Law and is an adjunct law professor at Georgia State University.